How to Get More Jobs: A Guide For Heating & Plumbing Businesses

 Social media

 In the UK, people spend an average of 1.56 hours a day on social media.
 The past decade has seen social media spiral in popularity.
-It’s now one of the most effective ways to market your business – not just keep up with family and friends.
+It’s now one of the most effective ways to humanise your business and find extra customers.

 Here’s what you can do on social media: